rajveer43/finebot/README.md

      `C:\your\path\keys\`
      (create the folders if they don’t exist)

-Great question!
 Once you’ve downloaded the JSON key file, you need to **set an environment variable** so your code can authenticate using that key.

 ---